 \subsection{Runtime}

 The \tool{} runtime executes \flops{} in the specified precisions and collects data for analysis.
 This can be done using hardware, when the target precision is available on the CPU.
-Alternatively, for arbitrary precisions, we use GNU's MPFR library~\cite{fousse_mpfr_2007} for \fp{} emulation, which provides feature rich and efficient implementation for arithmetic and mathematical functions. \cref{lst:raptor_runtime_impl} sketches the MPFR-based wrappers in \tool{}.
+Alternatively, for arbitrary precisions, we use the GNU MPFR library~\cite{Fousse2007} for \fp{} emulation, which provides feature rich and efficient implementations of arithmetic and mathematical functions. \cref{lst:raptor_runtime_impl} sketches the MPFR-based wrappers in \tool{}.

 The runtime also keeps track of how many \flops{} are executed and how much memory is accessed in truncated and non-truncated regions.
 This information can be used to model an estimated speedup as shown in \cref{sec:hardware-co-design}.